keep-starknet-strange/satoru/book/src/smart-contracts-architecture/feature-module.md

 # Feature Module

-The Feature Module serves as a critical component in the system, designed to validate the operational status of different features, determining whether they are enabled or disabled.
-It is crucial for maintaining the integrity and stability of the system.
+The Feature Module checks if different parts of the system are turned on or off.
+It’s really important for keeping the system stable and working correctly.

 It encompasses the following smart contracts:
 - [feature_utils.cairo](https://github.com/keep-starknet-strange/satoru/blob/main/src/feature/feature_utils.cairo): Central to the module, this contract is responsible for validating the operational status of a feature, determining whether it is enabled or disabled.